trungnth/akde/README.md

-﻿# AKDE: Adaptive Kernel Density Estimation
+﻿# AKDE: Apdaptive Multivariate Kernel Density Estimation via Gaussian Mixture Model

 AKDE provides a fast, adaptive kernel density estimator based on the Gaussian Mixture Model for multidimensional data.
 The [original MATLAB implementation][matlab] by Zdravko Botev does not appear to reference the algorithm described in the [corresponding paper][paper].
 This Python re-implementation includes automatic grid construction for arbitrary dimensions and provides a detailed explanation of the method.